 Visiting Family & Friends

 This environment can be one of the easier ones to control.
 Speak with family or friends ahead of time to see what they have that you can use for your baby during naps.
 Explain your needs, as your family or friends may not know how important a dark, quiet space is to set up shop!
 If they do not have black out blinds, use what you have.
 Garbage bags work as a great, quick option to make a nice dark room.
+Another option is the Sleepout Blind is compact and easy to install as well (for a 10% discount enter code GOODNIGHT10 *affiliate link).
 Bring sleep items from home for comfort, like a baby’s sleep sack, crib sheet, white noise machine etc.

 Hotels & Trailers